johanhaleby/javalin.github.io/_posts/tutorials/2018-09-11-javalin-jwt-example.md

 ## The Extension
 **Note: it is recommended that you familiarize yourself with Auth0 Java JWT first** The extension itself is quite small, and it provides three things:
-- Helper functions for Javalin Context to make working with JWTs easier,
+- Helper functions for Occurrent Context to make working with JWTs easier,
 includes: extracting tokens from authorization headers, adding/getting tokens to/from cookies, and adding decoded JWT objects to contexts for future handlers to use